script-0/The-Journey/readme.md

 ## About Me 👨‍💻

 I'm Bernardo Rodrigues and I'm currently a Penetration Tester trainee at <a href="https://cipher.com">Cipher</a>.
 <p>From a very early age, I was involved with computers until the taste for hacking was born.
-Nowadays I practice ethical hacking and I am passionate about offensive security, offensive physical security and social engineering.
+Nowadays I practice ethical hacking and I am passionate about offensive cybersecurity, offensive physical security and social engineering.
 Everything that involves Red Team.</br>
 This is my first professional experience as a Penetration Tester and in the area of Cybersecurity.

 <!-- ABOUT THE PROJECT -->